Poor Culture, Misaligned Incentives and Massive Fines… Lessons for Businesses of Every Size

 Well, in middle market businesses there are no such protective barriers for Owners and Leaders.
 Make sure your company has a culture focused on effective execution, focused on doing the right things well.
 Walk the halls of your business, find out what is happening at the loading docks and at the point of delivery of your services.
 Leadership must hold itself accountable to set the example and hold others accountable before massive failures, fines or worse…

-Decide what you want your company’s future to be and call Rich Trimber at General Counsel, P.C. for a free consultation and fitness checkup on your company’s operations, stress points, structure, HR Policies and Procedures (strategic HR with training plans) and team needs so you can grow a great business – a living company that can survive and thrive in the future.
+Decide what you want your company’s future to be and call Rich Trimber at General Counsel, P.C. for a consultation and fitness checkup on your company’s operations, stress points, structure, HR Policies and Procedures (strategic HR with training plans) and team needs so you can grow a great business – a living company that can survive and thrive in the future.

 General Counsel P.C. has the expertise, skill and–the real key–unique experience of running companies as C Level Executives that makes a difference when advising our clients on: (i) structuring operations for efficiency and legal protection (which means more value); (ii) administration (not just overhead but value added elements); and (iii) Sales/Marketing (proper incentive based compensation causing the behavior that drives results!).